lasergoat/homepress/README.md

 A simple approach to local development for WordPress.
 Using this tool, you'll get a per-project installation of WordPress using [Laravel's Homestead](http://laravel.com/docs/master/homestead).

+<strong>NOTE:</strong> Homepress can install a VM whether or not you use Wordpress!
+Look below at the "Other Commands" section.

 <h2>Installation</h2>

 Have the requirements met below, then simply run: